ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: ImpMIA Attack

-where $p$ is the number of model parameters.
+Formally, for each candidate $(x_i, y_i)$ we compute the multiclass margin gradient and stack these into the matrix $A = [g_1\ |\ \cdots\ |\ g_M] \in \mathbb{R}^{p \times M},$ where $p$ is the number of model parameters.
 If the training set were known, we could restrict to $A_{\mathrm{train}}$ and solve exactly for multipliers $\lambda_{\mathrm{train}}$ such that $A_{\mathrm{train}}\,\lambda_{\mathrm{train}} = \theta$.
 Since the training set is unknown, we instead solve the full system $A\,\lambda_{\text{score}} = \theta,$ deriving $M$ (number of candidates) coefficients.
 The resulting coefficients are used to calculate a membership score, where large values for a specific sample are interpreted as evidence of a higher probability that this sample was part of the training data (i.e., a member).
 To improve robustness and suppress spurious large values from non-members, we incorporate additional techniques for regularization and aggregation (detailed in Section~\ref{impbias_attack_implemetation_details}).
 In \Cref{fig:lambdas_plot}, we present a scatter plot of members and non-members, where the y-axis shows the $\lambda$ score and the x-axis the sample’s distance from the margin (i.e., $\Phi_{y_i}(x_i;\theta) - \max_{j \neq y_i}\Phi_j(x_i;\theta)$).
 As illustrated, high $\lambda$ scores are strong indicators of membership.